chluebi/conundrum/site/content/posts/TheIntuitionbehindErrorCorrectingCodes.md

 A decoding function now takes all the different elements in $A^{n}$ and converts them back into their original message in $A^{k}$ (or at least tries to).

 Wait, why does it take all elements in $A^{n}$ and not just in $C \subseteq A^{n}$ as those are only our error-correcting codes?
 The answer is: errors.
 As stated in the motivation, the goal is *to correct errors*, be they caused by interference or anything else.
-This means that we assume that between encoding and decoding there is a some kind of “transport” of the message which changes symbols in the codewords, maybe by a malicious attacker.
+This means that we assume that between encoding and decoding there is a some kind of “transport" of the message which changes symbols in the codewords, maybe by a malicious attacker.

 **(15, 3) Continued Example:**